 "It's one thing to be involved in music passively, by listening but it's another thing entirely to make music by playing an instrument.
-Through active, progressive involvement in music making, the benefits really multiply.
+Through active, progressive involvement in music-making, the benefits really multiply.

 So what happens when you play?

 You're doing a number of very different things, simultaneously.
-On the one hand you draw on a group of cognitive skills: thinking, controlling physical co-ordination and fine motor skills.
+On the one hand, you draw on a group of cognitive skills: thinking, controlling physical co-ordination and fine motor skills.
 On the other hand, you call one more instinctive and emotional abilities relating to imagination, perception, creative understanding and musical meaning.

 What Happens when you play?

-1. Developing physical co-ordination and fine motor control.
+1. Developing physical co-ordination and fine motor control

 In addition, when playing from notation, musicians can use a unique kind of brain to body co-ordination, which allows then to transform notes on the page into music.
-These are valuable skills, which are transferable to many other areas of activity, through out life.
+These are valuable skills, which are transferable to many other areas of activity, throughout life.

 2. Integrating mental and physical activity

 3. Demonstrating knowledge and understanding

-One special aspect of music making is the way a musician has to show their understanding through physical actions.
-In a performance, musicians are drawing on their inner knowledge and understanding, and using it to inform their music making and focus their musical communication.
+One special aspect of music-making is the way a musician has to show their understanding through physical actions.
+In a performance, musicians are drawing on their inner knowledge and understanding and using it to inform their music-making and focus their musical communication.

 Making music, rather than just listening to it, provides opportunities for outward expression of feelings and emotions.
 Having this outlet can be important for everyone, but can become particularly valuable for those who feel uneasy about expressing themselves in other ways.
 This might be children, teenagers those with specific needs, or anyone whom communication does not come naturally.

 5. Using creativity and imagination

 Making music fosters creativity and imagination and provides ways to turn original ideas into reality.
 Young people can use these experiences and tools for the rest of their life, whatever they go on to do.

 6. Building self-belief and confidence

 7. Nurturing emotional intelligence

 An essential part of being a musician, especially when making music with others, is the ability to listen, to assess situations and respond, and to be sensitive to what other people are doing.
-As students develop their musical and ensemble skills they are also building skills in perception, personal awareness and emotional intelligence.
+As students develop their musical and ensemble skills, they are also building skills in perception, personal awareness and emotional intelligence.

 8. Learning to learn

-By working at playing you find out more about important things about learning itself - especially independent learning.
+By working at playing, you find out more about important things about learning itself - especially independent learning.
 Through regular lessons and practice, students gain skills in reflection and self-evaluation.
 They discover how to work independently and, eventually, how to take control of their learning and progress.
-The relationship between practicing, progress and achievement is a powerful one.
+The relationship between practice, progress and achievement is a powerful one.
 It helps students to understand the universal equation that 'you get back what you put in' and reveals the immense value of persistent personal effort - of perseverance.
 Students can easily see how from one week to the next, and can feel the rewards this brings over time. "

 John Holmes, Libretto 2015:2